Age of Enlightenment: Coffeehouses

 Coffeehouses were especially important to the spread of knowledge during the Enlightenment because they created a unique environment in which people from many different walks of life gathered and shared ideas.
 They were frequently criticized by nobles who feared the possibility of an environment in which class and its accompanying titles and privileges were disregarded.
 Such an environment was especially intimidating to monarchs who derived much of their power from the disparity between classes of people.
 If the different classes joined together under the influence of Enlightenment thinking, they might recognize the all-encompassing oppression and abuses of their monarchs and because of the numbers of their members might be able to successfully revolt.
 Monarchs also resented the idea of their subjects convening as one to discuss political matters, especially matters of foreign affairs.
 Rulers thought political affairs were their business only, a result of their divine right to rule.

-Coffeeshops became homes away from home for many who sought to engage in discourse with their neighbors and discuss intriguing and thought-provoking matters, from philosophy to politics.
+Coffeehouses became homes away from home for many who sought to engage in discourse with their neighbors and discuss intriguing and thought-provoking matters, from philosophy to politics.
 Coffeehouses were essential to the Enlightenment, for they were centers of free-thinking and self-discovery.
 Although many coffeehouse patrons were scholars, many were not.
 Coffeehouses attracted a diverse set of people, including the educated wealthy and bourgeois as well as the lower classes.
 Patrons, being doctors, lawyers, merchants, represented almost all classes, so the coffeeshop environment sparked fear in those who wanted to preserve class distinction.
 One of the most popular critiques of the coffeehouse said that it "allowed promiscuous association among people from different rungs of the social ladder, from the artisan to the aristocrat" and was therefore compared to Noah's Ark, receiving all types of animals, clean and unclean.
 This unique culture served as a catalyst for journalism, when Joseph Addison and Richard Steele recognized its potential as an audience.
-Together, Steele and Addison published The Spectator (1711), a daily publication which aimed, through fictional narrator Mr. Spectator, to both entertain and provoke discussion on serious philosophical matters.
+Together, Steele and Addison published The Spectator, a daily publication which aimed, through fictional narrator Mr. Spectator, to both entertain and provoke discussion on serious philosophical matters.